Can I Use Apple Cider Vinegar to Clean My Keurig?

 • It’s a natural disinfectant: Generally, vinegar can kill about 90% of germs and bacteria on surfaces.
 Most importantly, it becomes more effective as a disinfectant when combined with another household staple like baking soda.
 Take note, though, that no scientific evidence shows that it can kill the COVID-19 virus.

 • It is cost-efficient: Apple cider vinegar is cheaper than the harsh chemical-based detergents you can use to clean your coffee maker.
-It is also easily accessible since most people store it in their pantry.

 How Often Should You Use Apple Cider Vinegar to Clean Your Keurig?

-Most people pay attention when making their coffee but often neglect to keep their coffee machine clean and in good condition.
-It’s recommendable to clean your Keurig at least once a month to keep it in good shape.
+It’s recommended to clean your Keurig at least once a month to keep it in good shape.
 In this way, rest assured that you can use your coffee maker for its longest life span.

 Take note of the points below when cleaning your Keurig with apple cider vinegar: